bertelschmitt/multistreamYOLO/MultiDetect.md

 The Master Window is a rudimentary status and control window.
 It is driven by the master process.
 It allows you to Quit and Restart the app, to start and stop recording of video and to turn on/off audible prompts.
 Most of all, it gives you a picture of the frame rates achieved by each video_process.

-The window will list the GPU(s) usable by YOLO via Tensorflow and CUDA.
-Note: The GPU number is as reported by Tensorflow, it sometimes is different from what Nvidia-smi says.
+The window will list the GPU(s) usable by YOLO via TensorFlow and CUDA.
+Note: The GPU number is as reported by TensorFlow, it sometimes is different from what nvidia-smi says.

 To help you in adjusting the proper frame rates, the master window will give you running stats per process.
 Let it run for a little while, the numbers are running averages and need a little time to settle.
 Current frames and seconds are displayed as reported by the streams.
 Keep in mind that IP cams often report bogus data. **IFPS** is the incoming frame rate, again as reported.
-It depends on what the videosource claims it is.
+It depends on what the video source claims it is.

 **The strategy to determine incoming fps is as follows:**